I'm a New York City girl with a strong desire to write and help people. I know a lot about computers.

 One of those secret issues that the average person never looks out for, but becomes a big problem later, is the BIOS password.
-The BIOS is the very basic input output system that is controlling the system at the hardware level.
+The BIOS is the very basic input-output system that is controlling the system at the hardware level.
 The BIOS is responsible for all the laptop settings before you even start Windows.
 BIOS passwords were created for laptop owners to secure their private data and keep others from using their systems.
-There are varying degrees of security, and different types of passwords including hard drive and system wide passwords.
+There are varying degrees of security and different types of passwords including hard drive and system-wide passwords.
 You may wonder how this may affect you, especially since you are seeing Windows load up for yourself.

-On older systems, when the CMOS battery (battery that holds date/time and other settings) is dead, suddenly the system will ask you to enter the current date without letting you load into windows.
+On older systems, when the CMOS battery (the battery that holds date/time and other settings) is dead, suddenly the system will ask you to enter the current date without letting you load into windows.
 You are stuck in a permanent loop because you can't access the BIOS, but you can't start Windows without the correct time.
 Another issue usually arrives too late for the customer to contact the seller.
 For some reason, the customer may need to reinstall Windows (it happens to all of us) and needs to change the boot priority to CD-ROM first.
 However, if there is a BIOS password, you will not be able to change the order of the drives.
 There are sometimes ways around this, but they require time, effort, and a trained technician.
-A hard drive based password will keep you from accessing the original hard drive, and in some special cases, from even putting in your own.
+A harddrive-based password will keep you from accessing the original hard drive, and in some special cases, from even putting in your own.

 Lastly, if the seller has a system with a BIOS password, and doesn't know what it is, more likely than not, the item is stolen.
 In most states, you will be REQUIRED to return the stolen item if you are found to possess it, or worst, you will end up in jail.
 There are BIOS cracking software from SOME systems, but it is not easy and on a slippery legal slope.
 Remember, on a majority of laptops, you can't remove the BIOS password by just removing the CMOS battery.
-That trick works on desktops, and you will see a lot of people on forums suggesting it, but for most laptops it does not work.
-BIOS passwords on laptops are usually on a non volatile chip (not affected by power loss).
+That trick works on desktops, and you will see a lot of people on forums suggesting it, but for most laptops, it does not work.
+BIOS passwords on laptops are usually on a non-volatile chip (not affected by power loss).

 Plug it in

 Meet at a public place where you can plug the machine in.
 You don't know how many times I've seen a person buy a system that looks great, but has a loose DC jack.
-The system ends up charging slowly or not at all, and completely destroys the battery.
+The system ends up charging slowly or not at all and completely destroys the battery.
 After some time, the jack will break completely and the system won't turn on with the AC charger at all.
 The system should turn on with a battery, but by that point, yours will already be dead.
-Sometimes you will be able to see damage, but most likely you will not.
+Sometimes you will be able to see the damage, but most likely you will not.
 Ironically, physical damage to the plastics of the jack does not interfere nearly as much as internal damage.
 For most laptops, the DC jack is an expensive repair because the jack is soldered to the motherboard.
-Even for those systems who have a separate piece, the system will need to be completely disassembled, which is not for the faint of heart or a novice.
+Even for those systems that have a separate piece, the system will need to be completely disassembled, which is not for the faint of heart or a novice.
 Avoid a broken jack like the plague, unless you have the knowledge to fix it, or the price reflects the damage.